Aristarx-Lintter/Deep_Satellite_Telemetry_Tracing/README.md

 *The project shows a particular solution of the tracing problem.
 The main goal is to propagate anomalies in satellite telemetry.
-There are a several of approaches to solve the problem, but the system reflects the case based on tracer implementation.
+There are a several approaches to solve the problem, but the system reflects the case based on tracer implementation.
 The idea of applying the approach is inspired by the [article](https://stanford.edu/~cpiech/bio/papers/deepKnowledgeTracing.pdf).